adamosmi/tmux-config/README.md

 Customize ./tmux-setup.sh to your liking.
 This default script is set up to run the following:
 * Python IDE Window
 * SQL IDE Window
+    - SQL credentials are read from .env file and added to the session through :DBUIAddConnection followed by :DBUIFindBuffer
+        - Added connections are stored by default at ~/.local/share/db_ui/connections.json
 * GIT Window

 To attach to a running session with this configuration or start up a new session, run: